Affordable by design

 Public course information and the core learning path are available in English and Spanish.

-Tattoo shops, body piercing studios, dental offices, funeral homes, janitorial teams, first responders, home health teams, and other workplaces with reasonably anticipated blood or OPIM exposure.
+Tattoo shops, body piercing studios, dental offices, funeral homes, janitorial teams, first responders, home health aides, and other workplaces with reasonably anticipated blood or OPIM exposure under 29 CFR 1910.1030.

-Employees, contractors, managers, and new hires who need practical bloodborne pathogens awareness before handling exposure-risk tasks.
+Employees, contractors, managers, and new hires who need practical bloodborne pathogens awareness before handling exposure-risk tasks — including those meeting the annual retraining requirement of 29 CFR 1910.1030(g)(2)(vii).

-Employers who want a low-cost bilingual course developed by Ankur Fadia, MD, with completion records and certificate verification.
+Employers who want a low-cost bilingual course developed by Ankur Fadia, MD, with completion records, certificate verification, and an 80% passing threshold.

 Play the lesson aloud and follow the highlighted text.
 You can pause, replay, and adjust the speed.